Iona Bain is an award-winning journalist, broadcaster, speaker and author, and is the UK’s go-to voice on millennial money.

 Since founding the pioneering Young Money Blog in 2011, she’s gone on to become one of the most respected financial writers of her generation, with a rare combination of accessibility and authority.

-Iona’s empathetic approach has earned her the title Money Hacker in residence for Radio 1’s flagship advice programme Life Hacks.
-She has been flying the flag for young people’s financial rights on the airwaves for over 10 years, and has also been a roving financial reporter for Channel 4’s Steph’s Packed Lunch.
+Iona’s empathetic approach has earned her the title of Money Hacker in residence for Radio 1’s flagship advice programme Life Hacks.
+She has been flying the flag for young people’s financial rights on the airwaves for over ten years and has also been a roving financial reporter for Channel 4’s Steph’s Packed Lunch.

-Iona writes a weekly column for the i paper, and is a regular contributor to the Financial Times.
+Iona writes a bi-weekly column for the Metro and regularly contributes to the Financial Times.
 Her journalism and commentary have appeared extensively in both national and regional titles, including the Times, the Daily Telegraph, the Daily Mail, the Independent and the New Statesman, and Iona’s book ‘Own It!‘ is all about how young people can invest their way to a better future.

 Financial Keynote Speaker and Millennial Money Expert